Ngunguru: Facilities

-Ngunguru also has a sports and recreation club that started in the late 1970s as a leased farm paddock.
-After that in 1979 the first Club committee took over the land lease and started building up the club's facilities.
-On the 20th of March 1982 the first official opening of the sports ground took place where a rugby match "between the Northland Vikings (a virtual Northland side) and a star-studded Ngunguru Invitation side which included three former All Blacks" according to the sports center's own page.
+Ngunguru has a sports and recreation club, which started in the late 1970s in a leased farm paddock.
+Then in 1979 the first club committee took over the land lease and started building up the club's facilities.
+The sports ground was officially opened on 20 March 1982 with a gala and a rugby match "between the Northland Vikings (a virtual Northland side) and a star-studded Ngunguru Invitation side which included three former All Blacks".